 - nose breathing all the time; mouth taping at night

-- wrong coughing techniques and wheezing (ordinary coughing increases production of mucus)
+- correct coughing techniques and wheezing (ordinary coughing increases production

 Coughing and acute asthma web pages: